 Chuck grew up in Elmhurst, Illinois and went to college at the University of Tennessee where he earned his bachelor’s degree in geography and master’s in Public Administration.
 Chuck began his career in aging services for the State of Tennessee and served as Executive Director of a senior center and senior housing in Nashville before moving to the Northwest.

 He moved to Portland, Oregon to live closer to family, but found a job as Executive Director of then Camwood Senior Center (now the Stanwood Senior and Community Center) where he served for nearly nine years.
 In 2004, he began working at the Snohomish County Office of Housing and Community Development, from which he retired in 2010.
 After taking the position with the County, he joined the Board of SCAF in 2004.
-Chuck lives on Camano Island with his wife Isabell and has one son, Jeff, who lives in New York City.
-He currently is the Treasurer of the Camano Schoolhouse Foundation, which is restoring the historic 1905 Camano City Schoolhouse.
+Chuck lives on Camano Island and is currently is the Treasurer of the Camano Schoolhouse Foundation, which is restoring the historic 1905 Camano City Schoolhouse.